Exercice 5 - Introduction to Cosmological N-body Simulations

 endif

 which sets the paths to some required libraries.
-In order to use these definitions when we compile the code, change the line
+In order to use these definitions when compiling the code, change the line

 SYSTYPE="OPA-Cluster64-Gnu"